mem48/geocompr/main.md

 In R, `sfg` objects are represented by three native data types:

 1. A numeric vector - a single point
-2. A matrix - a set of points, where each row contains a point, e.g. a linestring or polygon
+2. A matrix - a set of points, where each row contains a point - a multipoint or linestring
 3. A list - any other set, e.g. a multilinestring or geometry collection

 To create point objects, we could use the `st_point()` function: